Privacy Policy

 11. Data Retention

-We retain your data for a period of 4 years after receiving it.
+We retain your data for a period of 6 years after receiving it, in line with our legal obligations and the standard limitation period for contractual claims.
 During this time, we may still utilise it to:

 • Fulfil any current or future bookings or enquiries